HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ### Logic Topological Graph

 HotDB Management fully displays the physical and logic components such as front-end application, logicDB, compute node, data node, data source in the cluster in a visual mode.
 The QPS and connections on the component is dynamically generated through the front-end application connection pool and the back-end database connection pool information.
-[Logic Topological Graph](#Logic%20Topological%20Graph) enables users to quickly understand the running status of the whole cluster and help users achieve efficient operation and maintenance.
+[Logic Topological Graph](#logic-topological-graph) enables users to quickly understand the running status of the whole cluster and help users achieve efficient operation and maintenance.

-**DR mode explanation:** when the DR mode is enabled, please refer to the chapter "Logic topological graph" in the [Distributed Transactional Database HotDB Server - Cross-IDC Disaster Recovery Function Specification](../Distributed%20Transactional%20Database%20HotDB%20Server%20-%20Cross-IDC%20Disaster%20Recovery%20Function%20Specification.docx) for the relevant logical explanations of the logic topological graph.
+**DR mode explanation:** when the DR mode is enabled, please refer to the [Logic topological graph](cross-computation.md#logic-topological-graph) chapter in the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document for the relevant logical explanations of the logic topological graph.

 #### Topological graph component description